gftang/sRNA-prediction/README.md

 # sRNA-prediction
+Codes and datasets for the paper "Sequence-based bacterial small RNAs prediction using ensemble learning strategies".

+In this paper, we utilize a variety of sRNA sequence-derived features to develop ensemble learning methods for the sRNA prediction.
+First, we compile a balanced dataset and four imbalanced datasets.
+Then, we investigate various sRNA sequence-derived features, such as spectrum profile, mismatch profile, reverse compliment k-mer and pseudo nucleotide composition.
+Finally, we consider two ensemble learning strategies to integrate all features for building ensemble learning models for the sRNA prediction.
+One is the weighted average ensemble method (WAEM), which uses the linear weighted sum of outputs from the individual feature-based predictors to predict sRNAs.
+The other is the neural network ensemble method (NNEM), which trains a deep neural network by combining diverse features.
+In the computational experiments, we evaluate our methods on these five datasets by using 5-fold cross validation.
+WAEM and NNEM can produce better results than existing state-of-the-art sRNA prediction methods.

-Code and dataset for "Sequence-based bacterial small RNAs prediction using ensemble learning strategies"  Please kindly cite the paper if you use the code or the datasets
+Please kindly cite the paper if you use the codes or the datasets